 More Apartment Hunting Tips

-When touring an apartment, it’s smart to take photos along the way.
+When at an apartment viewing, it’s smart to take photos along the way.
 This helps you stay organized and can be useful if you’re looking at several different units or properties.
 When you finish your tour, don’t leave without the leasing agent’s business card for easy follow up.
 And of course, after your tour, it’s smart to do some research of your own to decide which apartment is best for you.
 Check online reviews, read articles about the neighborhood, and ask others in your network about the reputation of the building.
 These extra steps can help you feel confident in your choice.

 Tour as many places as you can, to ensure you’re ready to sign the lease on the best one.
 Finally, when you find a place you love, then the next step is applying for the apartment.
 Contact us today to learn more about leasing a luxury apartment in the Ballston neighborhood at The Waycroft.